AMWA-TV/is-12/docs/Protocol messaging.md

 ## Control session

 The control session context is delegated to the underlying WebSocket transport and its built in mechanisms for detecting communication failure.
 When a communication failure occurs, then both the controller and the device MUST dispose of the current WebSocket connection.
-Controllers can open a new WebSocket connection, but any previous control context is lost and must be recreated (e.g. subscriptions have to be reissued and initial states have to be reacquired).
+Controllers can open a new WebSocket connection, but any previous control context is lost and has to be be recreated (e.g. subscriptions have to be reissued and initial states have to be reacquired).
+Under normal operating circumstances devices MUST keep the WebSocket connection open until the controller closes the connection.

+Concurrency control is left to specific device implementations, however devices MUST always return relevant error messages and statuses when there are conflicts, errors or other noteworthy states (see [NcMethodResultError](https://specs.amwa.tv/ms-05-02/branches/v1.0-dev/docs/Framework.html#ncmethodresulterror) and [Error messages](#error-messages)).

 ## Command message type

 Commands are clearly distinguished using the `Command` messageType.
 Multiple messages MAY be sent in a `Command`.
-Each message must have the following:
+Each message MUST have the following:

 * handle - numeric message identification used for pairing the response
 * oid - unique object id targeted by this message